NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 (Photo courtesy: vicWJ)

-Health benefits of Arugula
+Health Benefits of Arugula

-6. Likewise as in kale, salad rocket is an excellent source of vitamin A. 100 g fresh leaves contain 1424 µg of beta-carotene and 2373 IU of vitamin A. Carotenes convert into vitamin A in the body.
-Studies found that vitamin A and flavonoid compounds in green leafy vegetables help humans protect themselves from skin, lung, and oral cavity cancers.
+6. Similar to kale, arugula is an excellent source of vitamin A, with 100 grams of fresh leaves providing 1424 µg of beta-carotene and 2373 IU of vitamin A. Carotenes convert to vitamin A in the body.
+Studies suggest that the presence of vitamin A and flavonoid compounds in green leafy vegetables may offer protection against skin, lung, and oral cavity cancers.

-7. This vegetable is also an excellent source of the B-complex group of vitamins such as thiamin, riboflavin, niacin, vitamin B-6 (pyridoxine), and pantothenic acid which are essential for optimum cellular enzymatic and metabolic functions.
+7. This vegetable is also rich in the B-complex group of vitamins, including thiamin, riboflavin, niacin, vitamin B-6 (pyridoxine), and pantothenic acid, which are crucial for optimal cellular enzymatic and metabolic functions.

 See the table below for in depth analysis of nutrients: